jundalisay/superbnetlify/content/en/research/sarkar/yogic-treatments/leprosy.md

 - green vegetables
 - milk, ghee and other fatty substances

-If in this condition, a person continues

- to eat foods

 Leprosy develops if this condition continues for a long period and the person continues to:
 - eat foods which cause dysentery or constipation, or
 - eats a large quantity of: